AdobeDocs/release-notes.en/current.md

 ### [!DNL Experience Manager Sites] as a [!DNL Cloud Service]

-_Extension Manager in AEM Sites_
+_Extension Manager in [!DNL AEM Sites]_

-Explore the new [Extension Manager in AEM Sites](https://developer.adobe.com/uix/docs/extension-manager/) so you can personalize your AEM setup by configuring UI extensions.
+Explore the new [Extension Manager in [!DNL AEM Sites]](https://developer.adobe.com/uix/docs/extension-manager/) so you can personalize your AEM setup by configuring UI extensions.

-The Extension Manager in AEM Sites enables developers and practitioners to access, manage, and customize [UI extensions](https://developer.adobe.com/uix/docs/) built with [Adobe App Builder](https://developer.adobe.com/app-builder/) to enhance the functionality of AEM Sites.
+The Extension Manager in [!DNL AEM Sites] enables developers and practitioners to access, manage, and customize [UI extensions](https://developer.adobe.com/uix/docs/) built with [Adobe App Builder](https://developer.adobe.com/app-builder/) to enhance the functionality of [!DNL AEM Sites].

 With the Extension Manager, you can do the following: